partykit/partykit/apps/docs/src/content/docs/guides/handling-binary-messages.md

 }
 ```

-These examples are simplified, because in reality, both incoming and outgoing messages can be either strings, or generic raw binary data buffers:
+These examples are simplified, because in reality, both incoming and outgoing messages can be either strings or generic raw binary data buffers:

 ```ts
 onMessage(message: string | ArrayBufferLike) {